 With complete n-key rollover and 100% anti-ghosting, you’ll find that all of your inputs register exactly when you need them to and that everyday tasks are a breeze.
 And aside from a few very (very) minor hiccups, it’s extremely simple to use.

 If you’re looking for fully programmable macros, full lighting customization, and dedicated keys, you might want to look at other boards, such as Corsair’s K63 tenkeyless.
 But if you’re looking for a mechanical keyboard you can count on, is highly portable, and doesn’t eschew functionality for cosmetics, then the FPS Pro is the keyboard for you.

 You can purchase the Alloy FPS Pro on Amazon for $79.99.

-[Note: HyperX provided the Alloy FPS Pro used for this review.]
+[Note: An Alloy FPS Pro review unit was provided by HyperX for the purpose of this review.]